nipafx/nipafx.dev/content/articles/2016-12-07-whats-taking-long.md

 tags: [java-9, project-jigsaw]
 date: 2016-12-07
 slug: spjcn-whats-taking-long
-description: ""
+canonicalText: "I originally wrote this for Sitepoint's Java newsletter, but this issue never got published online."
-intro: "In the second issue of SitePoint’s Java Channel Newsletter I wonder why Java 9 takes so long."
+description: "In the second issue of SitePoint’s Java Channel Newsletter (from September 23rd 2016) I wonder why Java 9 takes so long."
-searchKeywords: ""
 featuredImage: whats-taking-so-long
 ---

-[canonical_sitepoint\_newsletter no="II" date="September 23rd 2016"]

-As you might have heard, [Java 9 got delayed](http://mail.openjdk.java.net/pipermail/jdk9-dev/2016-September/004887.html) - [again](blog.codefx.org/java/dev/delay-of-java-9-release).
+As you might have heard, [Java 9 got delayed](http://mail.openjdk.java.net/pipermail/jdk9-dev/2016-September/004887.html) - [again](delay-of-java-9-release).
 The current schedule plans general availability for July 2017.

 But why?